Last Updated: January 1, 2022

 - Supported file types: When you download designs in Canva, you are limited to only PNG, JPG, PDF, PDF PRINT, MP4, GIF, and SVG formats.
 Moreover, quality, scale, compression options, PNGs, and SVGs are available only to Canva Pro or Enterprise plan users.
 Whereas, Photoshop supports almost all formats.

 - Are both free to use?
-Canva is free but the free version is limited and offers you a premium version known as Canva Pro for advanced features and access to a library of millions of premium images, videos, audios, and 420,000+ ready-made templates, and more.
-However, Photoshop doesn’t have a freemium model and it cost around $20 a month (more on pricing later).
+Canva is free but the free version is limited, however, it offers you a premium version known as Canva Pro for advanced features and access to a library of millions of premium images, videos, audios, and 610,000+ ready-made templates, and more.
+In contrast, Photoshop doesn’t have a freemium model and it cost around $20 a month (more on pricing later).

 You can cancel your free trials at any time without losing any money.